How We Work

 - A Philosophy of Software Design, Part 0: Introduction - DEV Community

-- How To Write Better Code by Johannes Brodwall
+- How To Write Better Code - Johannes Brodwall